 Podcasts on storytelling (and similar presentation stuff)

 Oh – one last thing – I’ve done a bunch of podcasts too.
+(Links to most of them are here.)
 I’ll add them gradually as I get the links sorted out, but for now you might find this one I did with fellow Introvert Jon Baker interesting…